 The Power of Digital Health Tools

 Recent innovations will create lasting improvements in healthcare accessibility.
-As digital health tools continue to be researched, real-world outcomes will be documented and measured, both economically and clinically.
+As digital health tools continue to be researched, real-world outcomes will be documented and measured economically and clinically.
 Primary care is still the front door to health systems in virtually every community in America.
-Before COVID-19, a combination of factors was driving digital health, including the transformation of healthcare consumerism, a new reimbursement model, and rising healthcare costs.
-To develop these integrated workflows, a genuinely collaborative approach is required—one that takes into consideration the needs of the patient as well as the concerns of clinicians and how they can best deliver quality care.
+Before COVID-19, a combination of factors was driving digital health, including transforming healthcare consumerism, a new reimbursement model, and rising healthcare costs.
+To develop these integrated workflows, a genuinely collaborative approach is required—one that considers the needs of the patient and the concerns of clinicians and how they can best deliver quality care.

 In 2019, researchers in Wisconsin and Pennsylvania began working with NASA to test a mHealth wearable that might someday help astronauts sleep better.
 Digital health tools have also expanded at-home care options for soon-to-be mothers, new mothers, and their babies.
 Doctors can monitor babies born to mothers with COVID-19 remotely, with telemedicine carts equipped with tele-stethoscopes and high-resolution cameras.

 The pace of digital health transformation will likely continue to accelerate on a massive scale for the foreseeable future.
 COVID-19 has forced us to question what’s possible in healthcare delivery and to challenge our thinking.
-Patients and providers have offered overwhelmingly positive responses to these innovations, and we should take the best of what we learned during a hard time to continue to provide the best care possible at all times.
+Patients and providers have offered overwhelmingly positive responses to these innovations.
+We should take the best of what we learned during a hard time to continue to provide the best care possible at all times.